pyodide/pyodide/docs/usage/api/python-api.md

       - The :any:`JsProxy` class and utilities to help interact with JavaScript code.
    *  - :py:mod:`pyodide.http`
       - Defines :any:`pyfetch` and other functions for making network requests.
-   *  - :py:mod:`pyodide.js_wrappers`
-      - Wrappers for JavaScript APIs such as `setTimeout` to help ensure that resources are properly released.
    *  - :py:mod:`pyodide.webloop`
       - The Pyodide event loop implementation.
 This is automatically configured correctly for most use cases it is unlikely you will need it outside of niche